-As part of your application to study an undergraduate degree at ANU you can choose a number of degree preferences.
+As part of your application to study an undergraduate and/or postgraduate degree at ANU you can choose a number of degree preferences.
 It is important that you list the degree that you would most like to study as your first preference.
 For example, if you would like to study the Bachelor of International Relations you should list this as your first preference and the Bachelor of Arts as your second preference, as you can complete an international relations major in both degrees.
 Also, you can include combined degrees in your preference list – if your first choice is a combined degree (eg. Bachelor of Arts/Bachelor of Commerce) you should list this as your first preference and the relevant single degree (eg. Bachelor of Arts) as your second or later preference.

 Australian and New Zealand applicants

-If you are an Australian or New Zealand citizen, to apply for an undergraduate degree at ANU you need to apply through the Universities Admission Centre (UAC).
+If you are an Australian or New Zealand citizen, to apply for an undergraduate and/or postgraduate degree at ANU you need to apply through the Universities Admission Centre (UAC).
 Your application to UAC allows you to list up to nine degree preferences.

 International applicants studying in Australia or New Zealand

 If you are an international student who is currently undertaking an Australian Year 12 qualification, an International Baccalaureate in Australia, or the New Zealand National Certificate of Educational Achievement Level 3, you may apply to study at ANU through the Universities Admissions Centre (UAC) website.
 Find a full list of ANU degrees and application deadlines on the UAC website.